emadera52/sixty/README.md

 * Uses Beego's ORM for Database access
 * Demonstrates a simple 1:many Database relationship
 * Uses Beego's per request *context* along with persistent *sessions*
+* Demonstrates *bootstap's* responsive grid.
+Usable phone to desktop
-* Use app as a template for gaging public interest in any idea
+* App can be used as a template for gaging public interest in any idea

 ## Documentation (Technical)